 - Results in more people finishing your courses (and more people recommending you to friends)

-For those reasons, a welcome email often includes a call to action to bring readers back into your app or product.
-The ActiveCampaign Marketplace has some examples of this type of automation as well.
+For those reasons, an account welcome email often includes a call to action to bring readers back into your app or product.

-You’ll see an example of this type of email in the list below.
+You’ll see this type of email in the list of welcome email examples below.